canonical/inference-snaps-cli/README.md

 stack-utils debug machine-info
 ```

-This will print out a summary of the host system to `STDOUT` in YAML format.
+This prints a machine-readable summary of the host system.
-The output format can be changed to JSON by setting `--format json` to the command.
+The output format can be changed to JSON by setting `--format=json`.

-Errors and warnings are printed to STDERR.
+Errors and warnings are printed as standard errors.
 This allows piping the output to another application.

 ### Select Engine

+This command can be used to perform engine selection using static data.
+This is useful for testing purposes.

-The machine info in JSON format can be piped into `select-engine`.
+To use, pipe the machine info in JSON format into `select-engine`.
-You need to provide the location of the engine definitions from which the selection should be made.
+You also need to provide the location of the engine manifests from which the selection should be made.

-The result is written as json to STDOUT, while any other log messages are available on STDERR.
+The result is printed as JSON to the standard output, while any other log messages are written as standard errors.

 Example: